jayvhaile/zod-env/README.md

 ## Features

 - **Type Safety**: Define environment variable schemas with Zod and ensure type safety throughout your application.
-- **Multiple Sources**: Support for different environment variable sources like Node process environment, `.env` files, and in-memory records.
+- **Multiple Sources**: Support for different environment variable sources like Node process environment, `.env` files, in-memory records, and custom sources.
 - **Detailed Validation**: Provides detailed validation errors for misconfigured environment variables.
 - **Ease of Use**: Simple API for fetching and using environment variables.